codemagic-ci-cd/codemagic-docs/content/flutter/flutter-projects.md

 At the end of a successful build, Codemagic outputs a downloadable `.zip` file.

-### Building Snap packages
+### Building snap packages

 Snaps are packaged apps that can be published to and installed from the [Spancraft Snap Store](https://snapcraft.io/store).
 Building a snap package requires having a `snapcraft.yaml` configuration file in the root of the repository, read more about how to [create a `snapcraft.yaml` file for a Flutter app](https://snapcraft.io/docs/flutter-applications).

-To build a Snap package, select the **Build Snap package** checkboc in the **Build** section of your Linux workflow.
-When building a snap, the build configuration comes from the `snapcraft.yaml` file and the Flutter version, build mode or build arguments selected in Codemagic have no effect.
+To build a snap package, select the **Build Snap package** checkbox in the **Build** section of your Linux workflow.
+When building a snap, the build configuration comes from the `snapcraft.yaml` file and the Flutter version, build mode and build arguments selected in Codemagic have no effect.
 To publish the snap to the Snap Store, set up [publishing to the Snap Store](../publishing/snap-store).

+Additionally, you may want to install the generated `.snap` package onto your machine.
+The package will not be code signed unless you publish it to Snapcraft.
+You would need to use the `--dangerous` flag to install the package without code signing:

+    snap install your-package.snap --dangerous

 ## Running tests only